webpack/webpack.js.org/content/guides/webpack-and-typescript.md

    ]
  },
  resolve: {
-   extensions: ["*", ".tsx", ".ts", ".js"]
+   extensions: [".tsx", ".ts", ".js"]
  },
 };
 ```

 Here we specify our entry point to be __index.ts__ in our current directory,
 an output file called __bundle.js__
 and our TypeScript loader that is in charge of compiling our TypeScript file to JavaScript.
-We also add `resolve.extensions` to insruct webpack what file extensions to use when resolving Typescript modules.
+We also add `resolve.extensions` to instruct webpack what file extensions to use when resolving Typescript modules.

 ## Typescript loaders